• Skip to primary navigation

 Disclaimer: this post is not to be taken as medical advice and should be used for informational purposes only.
 Always discuss any nutritional or diet changes with your doctor or other health care practitioners.

-Chances are if you made it here you have tried other things to try and heal your keratosis pilaris (KP) and are just not having success.
-Well I'm glad you stopped by.
-Since I shared "How I Healed My Keratosis Pilaris (KP) Naturally" a few months ago, it has quickly become the most popular post on the blog.
-In that post I shared the external, and topical treatments that I used to help heal my KP but there are also a number of diet changes I made that really helped treat my KP as well so that will be the focus of this post.
+Chances are if you made it here you have tried other things to try and heal your keratosis pilaris (KP) and are not having success.
+Well I'm glad you're here.
+Since I shared my post "How I Healed My Keratosis Pilaris (KP) Naturally" it has quickly become the most popular post on the blog.
+In that post I shared the topical treatments that I used to help my KP, but there are also a number of diet changes that I made that I also think helped, and that will be the focus of today's post.

-Your skin is the largest organ in your body, and so increased inflammation, nutrient deficiencies, food sensitivities, allergies, hormonal imbalances, etc. can all present with various skin manifestations or skin issues.
-As well, the importance of our gut microbiome or gut bacteria are becoming increasingly recognized as playing a very important role in skin issues.
+I think there are many reasons why food can impact our skin, including through inflammation, nutrient deficiencies, food sensitivities, allergies, and hormonal imbalances.
+As well, the importance of the gut microbiome is becoming increasingly recognized as playing an important role in skin health.
 If your gut bacteria is imbalanced it can lead to various skin conditions including acne, rosacea and more.
+So with that in mind let's get into the diet changes that I found helpful for keratosis pilaris.

 Table of Contents